StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {country} with an ISO 3166-1 alpha-2 country code.
+Moldova will replace any instance of {country} with an ISO 3166-1 alpha-2 country code.

 {country} supports the same *case:* argument as {unicode}.
 The default value is "up"